Skip to main content

 Linear

 Define an annual rate of change that is the same each year.
 This produces a linear curve with a constant fixed gradient.
-You can use the Historical Best Fit button to automatically populate the Linear Rate field with a value that best aligns with the historical survey data.
+Use the Historical Best Fit button to automatically populate the Linear Rate field with a value that best aligns with the historical survey data.

 Example of Linear Rate being too low

-If the defined deterioration curve does not reach the maximum parameter range value, then Horizons deteriorates the data to the top of the curve automatically by the end of the Total Useful Life, which can produce an unusual step at the end of the graph as illustrated below.
+If the defined deterioration curve does not reach the maximum Parameter Range value by the end of Total Useful Life, it is forced to do so.
+This can produce an unusual step at the end of the graph, as illustrated below.

-In this example, the Linear Rate for rutting was set to 0.5 mm per year and the Total Useful life is 30 years.
-The maximum Parameter Range for rutting is set to 30 mm.
+In this example, the Linear Rate for rutting is set to 0.5 mm per year and the Total Useful Life is 30 years.
+The maximum Parameter Range for rutting is 30 mm.

 The final calculated deterioration value is 15 mm in Year 30.
-However, the curve then jumps to 30 mm, as it must reach the end of the Parameter Range by the end of the total useful life.
+The curve then jumps to 30 mm, as it must reach the end of the Parameter Range by the end of its total useful life.

 Historical

 This method uses past survey data to estimate the deterioration curve for the Condition Parameter, following the onset of deterioration (Tini).
 This predictive model is deterministic and can be calculated from a minimum of 2 years' worth of data.
-More historical data increases the accuracy of the model.
+More historical data increases the model's accuracy.

 Example